-Of course it’s a great time to walk around the IKEA marketplace, scoping out your next find, but when you want to get in and out of the store as quick as possible we got a tip for you.
+Of course, it’s a great time to walk around the IKEA marketplace, scoping out your next find, but when you want to get in and out of the store as quickly as possible we got a tip for you.
 Make your shopping list online on the website, print it off, and bring it with you.

 Join the IKEA Family program for exclusive discounts

-Joining the IKEA Family is probably one of the best decision you’ll ever make.
-Not only is joining the program completely free, but you’ll be rewarded with exclusive discounts on various items.
+Joining the IKEA Family is probably one of the best decisions you’ll ever make.
+Not only is joining the program completely free but you’ll be rewarded with exclusive discounts on various items.

 Shop the As-Is section for even better discounts